RHEcosystemAppEng/schema-pusher/.github/README.md

     is the implementation in charge of pushing schema messages via the producer.
   - [com/redhat/schema/pusher/MainApp.java][59] is
     the main application starting point, instantiating the di context and loading the command line.
-  - [com/redhat/schema/pusher/MainApp.java][60] is
-    the starting point of the application.
-- A [Shell Script][54] is in charge of decoding the archive, extracting it, and invoking the *Java* application with the extracted content.
+- A [Shell script][54] is in charge of decoding the archive, extracting it, and invoking the *Java* application with the extracted content.
 - A [Dockerfile][61] instruction set in charge of containerizing the *Shell* script and the *Java* application.